reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 #### Configure ElasticSearch settings

-Also, we give the possibility for our users to configure 4 main parameters of ElasticSearch manually:
+Also, we give the possibility for our users to configure 2 main parameters of ElasticSearch manually:

-*    **MinDocFreq** - the minimum frequency of the saved logs in ElasticSearch (index) in which word from analyzed log should be used.
-If the log count is below the specified value, that word will be ignored for AA in the analyzed log.
-The more often the word appears in the index, the lower it weights.
-Min value 1, max value 10.
-*    **MinTermFreq** - the minimum frequency of the word in the analyzed log.
-If the word count is below the specified value, this word will be ignored for AA.
-The more often the word appears in the analyzed log, the higher it weights.
-Min value 1, max value 10.
 *    **MinShouldMatch** - percent of words equality between analyzed log and particular log from the ElasticSearch.
 If a log from ElasticSearch has the value less then set, this log will be ignored for AA.
 Min value 50, max value 100.
 *    **Number of log lines** - the number of first lines of log message that should be considered in ElasticSearch.
 Only the chosen number of logline will be saved in ElasticSearch.
 Possible values: 2, 3, 4, 5, All.
 In case you choose “ALL”, the full text of log will be saved in ElasticSearch Index.